-This course provides an overview or introduction into the field of Process Operations within the process industry.
+This course provides an overview or introduction into the field of Process Operation.
+An overview of basic operating concepts and process control principles used within the process industries will be introduced and investigated.

-SAFETY, HEALTH AND ENVIRONMENT PCT 105
+PCT 105 SAFETY, HEALTH AND ENVIRONMENT

 This course provides an overview or introduction into the field of Safety, Health and Environment within the process industry.
 Students will be introduced to various types of plant hazards, safety and environmental systems and equipment and regulations under which plants are governed.